 The contrasting viewpoint is called cessationism, which teaches that some of the gifts “ceased” and are no longer in operation today.
 The question in cessationsm is not whether there are gifts still being given but which ones.
 Cessationists point to verses such as 1 Corinthians 13:10 and the fact that the miraculous gifts seem to be closely tied to the ministry of the apostles and the verification of God’s revelation (Acts 2:22; 14:3; 2 Corinthians 12:12) as evidence that the miraculous gifts of the Spirit have ceased.

 Continuationists believe that the biblical instruction on spiritual gifts is as relevant today as it was when it was written.
 They maintain that there is no scriptural reason to believe otherwise and that the burden of proof lies with cessationists.
-One truth that both perspectives must agree on is 1 Corinthians 1:10, which says, “I appeal to you, brothers and sisters, in the name of our Lord Jesus Christ, that all of you agree with one another in what you say and that there be no divisions among you, but that you be perfectly united in mind and thought.”
-Both cessationists and continuationists should remember that the most important issue on the heart of Jesus when He prayed for us was “that they may be one as we are one—I in them and you in me—so that they may be brought to complete unity.
-Then the world will know that you sent me and have loved them even as you have loved me” (John 17:22–23).
+Believers on both sides of the issue can agree to disagree, but both perspectives should keep Jesus’ prayer in John 17:22–23 in mind: “That they may be one as we are one—I in them and you in me—so that they may be brought to complete unity.
+Then the world will know that you sent me and have loved them even as you have loved me.”
 Whether continuationist or cessationist, all born-again believers are part of the body of Christ (1 Corinthians 12:27).
-When we allow any non-foundational issue to cause division and dissension, we are not giving heed to what was most important to our Lord.
+When we allow any non-foundational issue to cause division and dissension, we are not giving heed to something important to our Lord.

 Addendum on Common Cessationist Arguments and Continuationist Responses